-- (3) Oaktree Capital Management LP ("Oaktree"): On March 4, 2021, the Company issued 592,384 warrants to Opps OCW Holdings, LLC, a Delaware limited liability company, and 592,384 warrants to ROF8 OCW Holdings, LLC, a Delaware limited liability company, each an affiliate of Oaktree, pursuant to agreements between the Company and affiliates of Oaktree.
-The warrants cannot be exercised to the extent that affiliates of Oaktree would beneficially own in excess of 9.9% of the Company's outstanding stock following such issuance without 61 days advance notice.
-Based on the Company's shares outstanding as of April 15, 2021, these warrants could be exercised on such date for a maximum of 956,847 shares. - (4) Mr. Cooperman: Based solely on information contained in a Schedule 13G/A filed with the Securities and Exchange Commission on January 21, 2021 reporting securities beneficially owned as of January 15, 2021.
-Mr. Cooperman is the Managing Member of Omega Associates, L.L.C. ("Associates"), a limited liability company organized under the laws of the State of Delaware.
-Associates is a private investment firm formed to invest in and act as general partner of investment partnerships or similar investment vehicles.
-Associates is the general partner of a limited partnership organized under the laws of Delaware known as Omega Capital Partners, L.P. ("Capital LP"), a private investment firm comprised of Cooperman family funds engaged in the purchase and sale of securities for investment for its own account.
-Mr. Cooperman is the ultimate controlling person of Associates and Capital LP.
-Mr. Cooperman is married to an individual named Toby Cooperman, and has an adult son named Michael S. Cooperman.
-Mr. Cooperman has investment authority over the shares held by Toby Cooperman and Michael S. Cooperman.
-Mr. Cooperman, 33,334 shares owned by Toby Cooperman, and 33,334 shares owned by Michael S. Cooperman. - (5) Mr. Sella: Based solely on information contained in a Schedule 13G/A filed with the Securities and Exchange Commission on February 6, 2020 reporting securities beneficially owned as of December 31, 2019, Mr. Sella reports sole voting and dispositive power with respect to 432,028 shares, consisting of 409,289 shares held of record by Roberto Marco Sella and 22,739 shares held of record by LL Charitable Foundation, of which Mr. Sella serves as President.
-Mr. Sella reports shared voting and dispositive power with respect to 22,739 shares held of record by the Roberto Sella 2012 Family Trust (the "Trust").
-Francine Sella, Mr. Sella's spouse, and Mr. Sella's minor children are beneficiaries of the Trust.
-Francine Sella is a co-trustee of the Trust and in such capacity, Francine Sella has voting power over and power to dispose of the 22,739 shares of Common Stock held by the Trust.
-Mr. Sella is not a beneficiary of the Trust. - (6) Mr. Anderson serves as Executive Vice President and Chief Servicing Officer.
-Includes shares underlying 3,685 options which are presently exercisable and 1,125 options which could become exercisable within 60 days of April 15, 2021. - (7) Mr. Bowers serves as a director.
-Includes shares underlying 9,009 RSUs which will vest May 27, 2021 subject to certain conditions relating to the individual's service as a director. - (8) Dr. Britell serves as a director.
-Includes shares underlying 9,009 RSUs which will vest May 27, 2021 subject to certain conditions relating to the individual's service as a director.
-Also includes 2,639 shares held by trust. - (9) Mr. Britti serves as Executive Vice President and Chief Financial Officer.
-Includes shares underlying 3,852 options which are presently exercisable and 1,250 options which could become exercisable within 60 days of April 15, 2021. - (10) Mr. Busquet serves as a director.
-Does not include shares underlying 9,009 RSUs which will vest May 27, 2021 subject to certain conditions relating to the individual's service as a director but which are not settleable until June 1, 2022. - (11) Ms. Caldwell serves as Chair of the Board of Directors.
-Includes shares underlying 9,009 RSUs which will vest May 27, 2021 subject to certain conditions relating to the individual's service as a director. - (12) Ms. Campbell serves as Executive Vice President and Chief Financial Officer.
-Includes shares underlying 1,475 options which are presently exercisable and 1,920 restricted stock units which could vest within 60 days of April 15, 2021.
-Also includes 3,176 shares held jointly with spouse. - (13) Mr. Messina serves as President, Chief Executive Officer, and a director.
-Includes shares underlying 11,866 options which are presently exercisable.
-Also includes 20,554 shares held jointly with spouse. - (14) Dr. Soaries serves as a director.
-Includes shares underlying 9,009 RSUs which will vest May 27, 2021 subject to certain conditions relating to the individual's service as a director.
-Does not include 4,981 shares underlying vested RSUs which are not settleable until the six-month anniversary of the director's termination of service, and 1,326 shares underlying vested RSUs which are not settleable until January 1, 2023. - (15) Mr. Stein serves as a director.
-Includes shares underlying 9,009 RSUs which will vest May 27, 2021 subject to certain conditions relating to the individual's service as a director.
-Also includes 7,952 shares held by trust. - (16) Mr. Zeleny serves as Executive Vice President and Chief Administrative Officer. - (17) Includes 4,249 shares and shares underlying 728 stock options which are presently exercisable held by Albert.
-J Celini, Francois Grunenwald, George Henley, Joseph B. Long and Joseph J. Samarias, who are current executive officers but not Named Executive Officers.
+- (6) Mr. Bowers serves as a director.
+Includes shares underlying 3,071 RSUs which will vest May 25, 2022 subject to certain conditions relating to the individual's service as a director. - (7) Dr. Britell serves as a director.
+Includes shares underlying 3,071 RSUs which will vest May 25, 2022 subject to certain conditions relating to the individual's service as a director.
+Also includes 2,639 shares held by trust. - (8) Mr. Busquet serves as a director.
+Includes shares underlying 3,071 RSUs which will vest May 25, 2022 subject to certain conditions relating to the individual's service as a director.
+Also includes 4,166 shares underlying vested RSUs which will be delivered on June 1, 2022. - (9) Ms. Caldwell serves as Chair of the Board of Directors.
+Includes shares underlying 3,071 RSUs which will vest May 25, 2022 subject to certain conditions relating to the individual's service as a director. - (10) Ms. Campbell serves as Executive Vice President and Chief Financial Officer.
+Includes shares underlying 2,212 options which are presently exercisable and 3,840 restricted stock units which could vest within 60 days of April 13, 2022.
+Also includes 3,176 shares held jointly with spouse. - (11) Mr. Henley serves as Executive Vice President and Chief Growth Officer. - (12) Mr. Messina serves as President, Chief Executive Officer, and a director.
+Includes shares underlying 17,799 options which are presently exercisable.
+Also includes 20,554 shares held jointly with spouse. - (13) Dr. Soaries serves as a director.
+Includes shares underlying 3,071 RSUs which will vest May 25, 2022 subject to certain conditions relating to the individual's service as a director.
+Does not include 4,981 shares underlying vested RSUs which are not settleable until the six-month anniversary of the director's termination of service, and 1,326 shares underlying vested RSUs which are not settleable until January 1, 2023. - (14) Mr. Stein serves as a director.
+Includes shares underlying 3,071 RSUs which will vest May 25, 2022 subject to certain conditions relating to the individual's service as a director.
+Also includes 16,961 shares held by trust. - (15) Mr. Yanoti formerly served as Executive Vice President and Chief Growth Officer and is a Named Executive Officer for 2021.
+All shares held by spouse. - (16) Mr. Zeleny serves as Executive Vice President and Chief Administrative Officer. - (17) Includes 22,035 shares and shares underlying 2,913 stock options which are presently exercisable held by John V. Britti, Albert.
+J Celini, Francois Grunenwald, Joseph J. Samarias, and Aaron Wade who are current executive officers but not Named Executive Officers.
+Does not include shares held by Mr. Yanoti.